Karl Anderson

 • JTrust Asia PTE Ltd v Konoshita and Ors CFI-034-2023 – a claim for the recognition and enforcement in the DIFC of two judgments of the Courts of Singapore and the BVI.
 The judgments arose out of a substantial $200 million fraud committed against the Claimant.
 Karl (led by David Holloway) was successful in obtaining an order for the recognition and enforcement of those judgments in the DIFC and an order that the Defendants pay the Claimant’s costs on the indemnity basis.

-• A multi-million pound fraud claim brought in the High Court arising out of the sale of financial services products and which involved applications for worldwide freezing orders, proprietary injunctions and criminal restraint orders under POCA 2002.
+• In Re London Capital & Finance Plc – A high-profile, multi-million pound fraud claim brought in the High Court arising out of the sale of financial services products and which involved applications for worldwide freezing orders, proprietary injunctions and criminal restraint orders under POCA 2002.
 Karl spent a significant period of time acting as sole counsel for one of the defendants (who faced claims of c. £40 million), including drafting pleadings and representing him at various CMCs against and alongside silks acting for other parties.

 • Advising a borrower in relation to a potential claim against a lender for damages for fraudulent misrepresentation following a restructuring of the borrower’s loan.